Thailand [Buying Property in Thailand]

 There’s also a stamp duty of 0.5% to be paid when transferring property.
 Stamp duty is usually paid by the seller.

 If a property is sold within 5 years of being acquired then a “Specific Business Tax” of 3.3% is instead payable.
 If a specific business tax is payable, then stamp duty does not need to be paid.
+A guide on the taxes in Thailand as shown below.

 Sample Tax calculation assuming a 10 Million Baht sale and appraised value of 8 Million Baht.